 Well selected dirt bike accessories can make a huge difference when you are out in the middle of nowhere riding.

-My dirt bike accessories list will help you find important components that will take the stress out of riding and let you enjoy the experience.
+My must have dirt bike accessories list will help you find important components that will take the stress out of riding and let you enjoy the experience.

 This may not seem like an obvious addition to the dirt bike accessories list but I have seen many bikes not get the due care they need when it comes to lubricating a chain.

 This product is really up there for dirt bike must haves.

 A good chain lube will extend the life of your chain by sticking to the chain and ensuring the rollers and seals remain lubricated.

 This helps reduce friction and heat build up but more importantly, it keeps the chain working as it is supposed to and extends its life.

 Chain Wax is a popular choice amongst riders as it really adheres well to the chain and is easily applied from an aerosol can.